johnniewalker/svn-ancestry/README.md

 # Does such a tool or solution already exist?

 I don't know.
-I couln't find it.
+I couldn't find it.
 If it doesn't exist I ought to make it.